mila-iqia/mila-docs/docs/Extra_compute_cc.rst

 universities, you should ask your advisor to know which allocations you could have access to.

-From Compute Canada's documentation; `An allocation is an amount of resources that a research group can target for use for a period of time, usually a year.` To be clear, it is not a maximal amount of resources that can be used simultaneously, it is a weighting factor of the job scheduler to balance jobs.
+From Compute Canada's documentation: `An allocation is an amount of resources that a research group can target for use for a period of time, usually a year.` To be clear, it is not a maximal amount of resources that can be used simultaneously, it is a weighting factor of the job scheduler to balance jobs.